qcri-social/AIDR/Logging-Standards.md

 4. Use fatal() for any anomalous condition in the system that _interrupt this and future operations_, i.e. that will prevent this user and future users from doing what they wanted to do.
 If disk is full, and you need to write to disk, log a fatal exception because it means future users won't be able to do their operations if this continue like this.

-4. Use info() for everything else that is part of the normal operation, e.g. startup messages.
+4. Use info() for everything else that is part of the normal operation, e.g. startup messages, but remember to log _only once per operation_.
+Don't say info("Opening file ..."), info("Writing to file ..."), info("Closed file ...").
+Instead, do info("Wrote to file ...")

-### What information to include

-Log messages automatically have the thread-id, class, and method name.
-Additionally, your log message should include:

-* Collection code (if available), or collection-id (if available)
-* Classifier code/id, Document id, or whatever information in case the collection code is not available.